ynoecode/vanilla-javascript-projects/001-color-flipper/README.md

 To use this code snippet, simply download the code and open the `index.html` file in a web browser.
 To modify the code, you can edit the `script.js` and `style.css` files in your preferred code editor.

-### Support

-If you encounter any issues or have any questions about this code snippet, feel free to reach out to the developer or the community for support.

-### Contributing

-Contributions to this code snippet are welcome!
-If you have any suggestions or improvements, feel free to submit a pull request.

 ### Acknowledgements

 Thanks to the creators of the tutorials and resources that were used to create this code snippet.

-### About the Developer

-This code snippet was created by **[Ynoecode](https://www.instagram.com/ynoecode/)** — **Francis Ignacio**, a rekindle software developer.

 ### Credits